deepakmotlani/Notes/Spring JDBC/Basics.md

 **We can use following Datasource implementations are available** -
 1. Apache gave BasicDataSource.
    While creating BasicDataSource object we can set url, password, driver, maximum number of connections, max idle time etc. This internally creates datasource pool & keeps maximum number of connections & we can get connection from connection pool.
+Then you can get connections from basicDataSource using getConnection method
 2. Mchance gave ComboPooledDataSource.
 3. Spring gave DriverManagerDataSource.
 4. WebLogic gave WebLogicDataSource.